koperatingsystem/kOS/Documentation/kFS.md

 The file index table starts at the top of the partition's available space (first sector -> last sector), and the file storage sectors go from the bottom of the partition's available space (last sector -> first sector).

 Every data sector contains its own data sector.
 Every sector is 4 KiB large.
+All hashes mentioned are SHA512 hashes.

 ## Headers
 ### File Index